The gothic novel Ghosts, sexuality and mystery

 The Monk: A Romance (1796) is an example of a classic Gothic novel from the 18th century.
 The British writer Matthew Lewis (1775-1818) was only nineteen when he wrote it.
 The mixture of supernaturalism, violence and sexual lust would help set a standard for many stories to be made in the genre.

 The dubious morality of the main character, the monk Ambrosio, and his ambivalence between his obligation as a priest and human desire creates one of the main themes.
-Another gothic novel that has a monk as the main character is The Devil’s Elixirs (Elixire des Teufels) from 1815.
+Another gothic novel with a monk as the main character is The Devil’s Elixirs (Elixire des Teufels) from 1815.
 The fact that the main character is a monk emphasized the medieval theme.
 The monk, his name is Medardus, that lives in a monastery drinks an elixir which stirs up his sexual desires.
 The elixir, by its effect being attached to a monk and delivered from a devil, emphasizes the sides of evil and good, often present in the genre.

-The author to The Devil’s Elixirs is ETA Hoffmann (1776-1822), a German writer that wrote prose with elements of horror - not the kind of horror the readers of today perhaps would refer to it though - and perceived supernatural incidents.
+The author to The Devil’s Elixirs is ETA Hoffmann (1776-1822), a German writer that wrote prose with elements of horror–not the kind of horror the readers of today perhaps would refer to it though–and perceived supernatural incidents.

 In The Devil’s Elixirs Medardus is stalked by his doppelganger.
 The doppelganger was a motif that Hoffman used several times and the ingredients of a doppelganger would turn influence the short-story William Wilson by Edgar Allen Poe who was influenced by ETA Hoffmann.

-The Fall of the House of Usher - the gothic sentiment
+The Fall of the House of Usher: the gothic sentiment

 Edgar Allan Poe (1809-1849) belongs also among the gothic romantic writers.
 Poe, whom for some is most known for the poem “The Raven” wrote also short-stories (his only novel is the less known The Narrative of Arthur Gordon Pym of Nantucket).
 Among his short-stories we find The Fall of the House of Usher (1839) which is his most congenial contribution to the gothic genre and also a work that defines it.